marekzd/ios-sdk-sample/README.md

 		[self.view bringSubviewToFront:lmAd.view];
 	}

-Aditional parameters like tokenTag or  manual reload of ads should be declared inside a NSDictionary.
+Aditional parameters like tokenTag or reload should be declared inside a NSDictionary.

 To present the banners and interstitials in the ViewController, you should call `presentAd`